Petra Jordan Safe to Visit? Is It Worth The Risk

 The easiest way to get to Petra is by flying into Queen Alia International Airport in Amman, Jordan’s capital city.
 From there, you can take a taxi or bus to the city of Aqaba, which is the closest city to Petra.
 From Aqaba, you can take a taxi or bus to the Petra Visitors Center, which is the main entrance to the site.

 Alternatively, you can take a bus or taxi directly from Amman to Petra, which takes around 4-5 hours.
 There are also tour operators that offer guided tours to Petra from Amman.
-(See Also: Is it Safe to Visit Jordan as a Tourist?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Houston?
+Uncovering The Truth)

 Opening Hours and Ticket Prices